baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 ### OS type
 - Monolithic OS: one piece OS that contains everything
 - Modular OS (Linux): more common.
 OS requires a certain interface that any modules should implement
 - Microkernel: very basic kernel with only address space and threads.
-Everything else like file system, disk driver, runs out of kernel as user process.
+Everything else, like file system and disk driver, runs out of kernel as user processes.
 It requires a lot of inter-process interaction.

 # Process and Process Management
 Process: instance of an executing program, similar to "task", "job".
-- State of execution: program counter, stack
+- State of execution: program counter, stack.
-- parts & temporary holding area: data
+- parts & temporary holding area: data.
-- May require special hardware: I/O
+- May require special hardware: I/O.

 Application v.s. process:
-- Application is static, stored in memory
+- Application is static, stored in memory.
-- Process is dynamic, a representative of an running application
+- Process is dynamic, a representative of an running application.

-Address space, represented from $V_0$ to $V_{max}$ (virtual address), is used to represent the "in-memory" state of a process.
+Address space, represented from $$V_0$$ to $$V_{max}$$ (virtual address), is used to represent the "in-memory" state of a process.
+Address space of a process is divided into:
 - Text and data: static state when process first loads.
-It starts from $V_0$.
+It starts from $$V_0$$.
 - Heap: dynamically created during execution.
 It is after text and data.
-- Stack: LIFO queue, grows from $V_{max}$ downwards.
+- Stack: LIFO queue, grows from $$V_{max}$$ downwards.

 Page tables map virtual address to physical address located in the physical memory.

-#### Process Execution State
+### Process Execution State
 The OS maintains a Process Control Block (PCB).
 It is a data structure that OS maintains for every process.

 - Process state